António de Oliveira Salazar: Health breakdown and removal

 In August 1968, Salazar suffered a cerebral hemorrhage on his right hemisphere.
-Most sources maintain that it was caused by a fall from a chair on 3 August in his summer house in the Fort of Saint Anthony of Barra.
+Most sources maintain that it was caused by a fall from a chair on 3 August in his summer house in the Fort of Santo António da Barra.
 In February 2009, there were anonymous witnesses who admitted, after some investigation into Salazar's best-kept secrets, that he had fallen in a bath instead of from a chair.

 After the incident, Salazar's life went on normally.
-Sixteen days later, Salazar admitted he felt sick and he was admitted to Hospital de São José two days later.
+Sixteen days later, Salazar admitted he felt sick and he was admitted to São José Hospital two days later.
 On 16 September, he went into a coma.
-With Salazar incapacitated, President Tomás considered that the 79-year-old prime minister would die soon; on 25 September, he dismissed Salazar and replaced him with Caetano.
+With Salazar incapacitated, President Tomás considered that the 79-year-old prime minister would die soon; on 25 September, he dismissed Salazar and replaced him with Marcelo Caetano.